5PCD3/Face_Detection_Attendance_System/README.md

 ---

 This readme provides a clear and structured guide to set up, use, and contribute to the Face Detection Attendence System project.
-If you have any questions, feedback, or issues, please feel free to [contact Priyangshu Chandra Das](mailto:pcdpcdjbx@gmail.com) the project maintainer.
+If you have any questions, feedback, or issues, please feel free to contact at [pcdpcdjbx@gmail.com](mailto:pcdpcdjbx@gmail.com) .